2010 Gaza flotilla raid: Israel–Turkey diplomatic crisis

 Following a telephone apology from Netanyahu to Erdoğan on 22 March 2013, discussions commenced between Turkey and Israel in regard to compensation and diplomatic relations between the two countries.
-As of 27 March 2013, a media report anticipated a meeting that would be led by Turkish Foreign Ministry Undersecretary Feridun Sinirlioglu and Israel's Ciechanover) to discuss the specific matter of Turkey–Israel ties.
+As of 27 March 2013, a media report anticipated a meeting that would be led by Turkish Foreign Ministry Undersecretary Feridun Sinirlioglu and Israeli Prime Ministerial Special Envoy Joseph Ciechanover to discuss the specific matter of Turkey–Israel ties.

 Easing of Gaza blockade

 Following the raid, Israel faced mounting international calls to ease or lift its blockade.
-On 17 June, Israeli Prime Minister's Office announced a decision to relax the blockade.
+On 17 June, the Israeli Prime Minister's Office announced a decision to relax the blockade.
 This announcement received a cool response from the international community.

 Three days later, Israel's Security Cabinet approved a new system governing the blockade that would allow practically all non-military or dual-use items to enter the Gaza strip.
 Israel stated it would expand the transfer of construction materials designated for projects that have been approved by the Palestinian Authority as well as projects that are under international supervision.
 Despite the easing of the land blockade, Israel announced that it would continue to inspect at the port of Ashdod all goods bound for Gaza by sea.
 Internationally, this decision received mixed reactions.

 In November 2010, Catherine Ashton, the European Union's High Representative for Foreign Affairs and Security Policy stated that inadequate amounts of goods were entering Gaza to meet Gaza's humanitarian and reconstruction needs.
 Ashton also called for Israel to permit entry of construction material that UNRWA requested to rebuild schools and to Israel to allow exports from Gaza.